Letters of Intent

 Are letters of intent legally binding?

-By itself, a letter is not legally binding, and is not a substitute for a full legal contract.
+By itself, a letter is non binding, and is not a substitute for a full legal contract.
 Neither party is held to the contents.

 Be aware that just because a document is called a letter of intent by the other side, it might not be just that.